-900 Degrees Woodfired Pizza has an attractive location inside the fantastic Shops at Wiregrass in Wesley Chapel.
-The authentic pizza restaurant prides itself on using an Italian wood burning oven, which creates the perfect Neapolitan style pizza.
+900 Degrees Woodfired Pizza is located inside the fantastic Shops at Wiregrass in Wesley Chapel.
+This authentic pizza place prides itself on using an Italian wood burning oven, which creates the perfect Neapolitan style pizza.
 The perfect pizza creation is said to be due to the oven's ability to maintain a consistent 900+ degree temperature, hence the catchy name of the restaurant.

-Although Woodfired offers a great menu, complete with several gluten-free options, there are some areas that need improvement including service (unprofessional and unacknowledged), the pricing point of gluten-free options (pricing for toppings are outrageous), and management (failure to respond to an email).
+Although Woodfired offers a great menu, complete with several gluten-free options, there are some areas that need improvement including service (unprofessional and not familiar with allergens), the pricing point of gluten-free options (pricing for toppings are outrageous), and management (failure to respond to an email).

 To top it off the toppings were very sparsely applied.
 Although we omitted the cheese, we were only given a very miniscule portion of the toppings we ordered (about 8 olives and a few tiny slices of onions).